 If you're going to be having a tough time sleeping at night until you go build that, that's when you become a founder.
 Entrepreneurship is hard.
 It's harder than what anyone describes it to be.

 And in today's world, you will likely make more money working for one of the AI companies than starting one yourself.
 But the call to build something of your own transcends monetary considerations.
+This isn't about rational financial optimization - it's about an irrational drive that won't let you rest.

 The Difference Between First-Time and Repeat Entrepreneurs